Adoption in Virginia

 Upon first learning of the home study requirement, many potential adoptive parents struggle with how or where to begin.
 Having an attorney who can fully explain the home study process, and one who has existing relationships with agencies who can complete the home study, can make a stressful process much easier.
 The adoption lawyers at Livesay & Myers, P.C. regularly meet and foster relationships with the right people and organizations, so that we may provide information and assistance to clients going through the home study and adoption process.

-Livesay & Myers, P.C. has a team of experienced adotion lawyers in Northern Virginia, each of them practicing exclusively family law.
-Be sure to review the qualifications and experience of each of our adoption attorneys to find the one who is the best fit for you.
+From offices in Fairfax, Leesburg, Manassas and Fredericksburg, the experienced attorneys at Livesay & Myers, P.C. represent clients across Northern Virginia.
+Be sure to read our client reviews, then examine the profiles of each of our adoption lawyers to find the one who is the best fit for you.

-Summer Consultation Special.
-For a limited time, schedule an initial 1-hour consultation with a Livesay & Myers adoption lawyer for just $150.
+Fall Consultation Special.
+For a limited time, schedule an initial 1-hour consultation with one of our adoption attorneys for just $150.
 Contact us today to take advantage of this discounted rate.